dejay22kar/jay22kar/my-favorites.md

 ## Short stories

-- _The hunger artist_ by Franz Kafka
+- _The Hunger artist_ by Franz Kafka
 - _The Swimmer_ by John Cheever
 - _The most dangerous game_ by Richard Connell
 - _How the leopard got his spots_ by Rudyard Kipling
 - _Scheherazade_ by Haruki Murakami
 - _Kino_ by Haruki Murakami
+- _At Peace_ by Claudia Salazar Jimenez (Caution!
+Could be mildly/disturbing)

 <h1 align="center"> 🎥 Films and TV shows </h1>